 Fourth, the spectral lines which are prominent may change significantly based on the detailed physics of the $r$-process that occurs.
-The prominence of a particular spectral line is mostly tied to the relative production of the corresponding mass number (though things are much more involved for the actinide reagion).
-Different proposed $r$-process sites impart different conditions, and when combined with the inherent uncertainties, the detailed production pattern for different characteristic $r$-process types is not well-understood.
-This adds to the challenge of identifying nuclei responsible for significant spectral features, as these features could be the result of a nuclei which is dominant in the $r$-process which occurred observationally, but subdominant in the $r$-process model which is used.
+The prominence of a particular spectral line is mostly tied to the relative production of the corresponding mass number (though things are much more involved for the actinide region).
+Different proposed $r$-process sites impart different conditions, and when combined with the inherent uncertainties, the detailed production patterns for different characteristic $r$-process types are not well-understood.
+This adds to the challenge of identifying nuclei responsible for significant spectral features, as these features could be the result of a nucleus which is dominant in the $r$-process which occurred observationally, but subdominant in the $r$-process model which we have used.
 However, if nuclei can be confidently identified through detailed observational modeling and spectral analysis, then much can be learned about the $r$-process.

 Many of the nuclei with significant spectral features also have long-lived nuclear isomers.
 These isomers may be significantly populated, affecting the timescale of $\beta$-decay, and may also directly $\beta$-decay, producing a different $\gamma$-ray spectra.
 Both of these will change the observability of spectral features.
 Understanding which isomers are populated requires detailed understanding of the overall nuclear structure, as transitions through all possible nuclear states (not just the isomers) must be considered (see e.g. \cite{2021ApJS..252....2M}).
 One nucleus significantly affected is \nuclei{128}{Sb}, which has an isomer with excitation energy 43.9 keV \citep{PhysRevLett.131.262701} with $\beta$-decay lifetime 10.8 minutes (ground state lifetime is 9 hours), but we also expect that there will be many other affected nuclei.